Good Earth Farm | ![]() |

 Blight.
 We have grown Damsel plants the past few years and the flavor has been

-outstanding each crop.
+over the entire season.
 This is a tomato worth having in the garden every year.

 It is productive, good tasting and has disease resistance.
 One notable thing is